Sign-up ends in:

 You’ll need two alignment sticks on the ground to help you ensure you are in the right section.

-The idea here is to ensure you make the right move from the top of the swing.
+The idea is to ensure you make the right move from the top of the swing.
 He calls it kind of a hammer move down from the top.
-To do this, you’ll need to ensure you are coming from the correct position.
+To do this, you must ensure you are coming from the correct position.

 Michael Breed is known for making simple drills that help golfers of all levels create more consistent shots.